Key Takeaways

 - New Mechanics:

-- The integration of ghouls as a core mechanic.
-Players can now summon multiple lesser ghouls through abilities like Scourge Strike and Putrify, which replace the need for intricate wound management.
+- Ghouls are now the core identity.
+Players summon multiple lesser ghouls through abilities like Scourge Strike and Putrify, which replace wound management as the primary loop.

 - Removed Abilities:

-- Apocalypse and Unholy Assault are no longer part of the toolkit, reducing the cooldown management burden.
+- Apocalypse and Unholy Assault are no longer in the toolkit, reducing cooldown stacking complexity.

 - Less emphasis on min-max wound popping for strength buffs.